polkadot-js/extension/packages/extension-dapp/README.md

 // finds an injector for an address const injector = await web3FromAddress('5DTestUPts3kjeXSTMyerHihn1uwMfLj8vU8sqF7qYrFabHE');

-// sets the signer for the address on the @polkadot/api api.setSigner(injector.signer);
+// sets the signer for the address on the @polkadot/api.
+The alternative approach it to pass the signer through
+// options to signAndSend in the next step where we are sending (and skip this injection here), e.g
+// `.signAndSend(<address>, { signer: injector.signer }, (status) => { ... })`
+api.setSigner(injector.signer);

-// sign and send out transaction - notice here that the address of the account (as retrieved injected)
+// sign and send our transaction - notice here that the address of the account (as retrieved injected)
 // is passed through as the param to the `signAndSend`, the API then calls the extension to present
 // to the user and get it signed.
-Once completex, the api sends the tx + signature via the normal process api.tx.balances .transfer('5C5555yEXUcmEJ5kkcCMvdZjUo7NGJiQJMS7vZXEeoMhj3VQ', 123456) .signAndSend('5DTestUPts3kjeXSTMyerHihn1uwMfLj8vU8sqF7qYrFabHE', (status) => { ... });
+Once complete, the api sends the tx + signature via the normal process api.tx.balances .transfer('5C5555yEXUcmEJ5kkcCMvdZjUo7NGJiQJMS7vZXEeoMhj3VQ', 123456) .signAndSend('5DTestUPts3kjeXSTMyerHihn1uwMfLj8vU8sqF7qYrFabHE', (status) => { ... });

-// retrieve all the RPC providers from a particular source. this returns a map
-// of string->ProviderMeta, where the string represents an unique key to identify
-// a provider, and ProviderMeta shows metadata about this provider const allProviders = web3ListRpcProviders('polkadot-js');
-// assuming one of the keys in `allProviders` is 'kusama-cc3', we can then use that provider const { provider } = web3UseRpcProvider('polkadot-js', 'kusama-cc3');
-const head = await provider.send('chain_getHeader', []); // shows latest header
 ```